Show your confidence without uttering a word.

 You must’ve heard about the power posture, Amy Cuddy Ted talk is what you need to see right now if you haven’t.

 How does it feel?
-It has shown to inculcate an instant boost in self-confidence.
-Now next time you feel low, find a place and do the pose to refuel your self-confidence.
+It has been shown to inculcate an instant boost in self-confidence.
+Now next time you feel low, find a place and do the pose to refuel your confidence.

 6. Let the expression speak too

-Though we spoke about the gestures here I feel that the facial expression is just with the emphasis.
+Though we spoke about the gestures here, I feel that the facial expression is just worth the emphasis.
 It’s not difficult to fabricate an expression, but it is to make it look genuine.

 7. Audacity of initiation

-As already said that the strong personalities prefer to initiate their handshake, they’re the ones who initiate every social interaction.
+As already said that the strong personalities prefer to initiate their handshake, they’re the ones who start every social interaction.

 You need the courage to initiate something, even if it’s a conversation.
 Initiating will give you an upper hand and better control over the situation.